Oh, hi. I didn’t see you come in.

 Hello, I’m Greg Reynard.
 I’ve been doing motion graphics professionally since 1999.
 I mostly do Cinema 4D and After Effects, but also whatever else is required.
 I’m really good at animating, and pretty good at design, and (possibly my most useful asset) really great at problem solving.
 I also enjoy brainstorming concepts, and helping my coworkers with technical glitches.

-I love the job of being a motion graphics generalist, and I feel exceptionally lucky that it has proved to be a sustainable career.
-In fact, it is third on my list of dream jobs, number one being “rock star” number two being “cartoon voice actor”.
-I’ve managed to briefly scratch the surface of dream jobs one and two (see below), but motion graphics has always been my go to gig.
+I love the job of being a motion graphics generalist, and I feel exceptionally lucky that it has proven to be a sustainable career.
+In fact, it is third on my list of dream jobs: #1) Rock star, #2) Cartoon voice actor.
+I’ve managed to scratch the surface of dream jobs one and two (see FUN STUFF below), but motion graphics has always been my go to gig.

-Nearly every motion job comes with new challenges and new things to learn (or often re-learn).
-New render engines, character animation systems, physics simulations, particle systems, camera tracking, whatever it takes.
-When the parameters of a project are laid out, a great deal of the fun is figuring out WHAT DO WE NEED TO KNOW TO DO THIS?
-For example, for the opening title sequence of Charlie’s Angels II: Full Throttle, I taught myself how to simulate fire in Maya (which was never my primary 3D application) in a couple days.
-The work got done, and everyone was happy.
+Nearly every motion job comes with new challenges and techniques to learn (and often re-learn).
+New render engines, character animation systems, physics simulations, particle systems, camera tracking, etc. When the parameters of a project are laid out, a big part of the fun is figuring out WHAT DO WE NEED TO KNOW TO DO THIS?
+For example, the opening title sequence of Charlie’s Angels II: Full Throttle required fire that could be choreographed.
+Over the course of a few days I taught myself the fire simulation module of Maya (never my primary 3D application, but it could do what we needed).
+The simulated fire behaved as directed, and everyone was happy with the results.

 “But what have you worked on, Greg?
 And who have you worked with?”
 I hear you wondering.
 Here are some highlights: